While the definition of entrepreneurship has stayed constant for decades, the possibilities for aspiring entrepreneurs have come a long way.

 - Ecommerce store owner

-- Freelancer (writer, accountant, designer)
+- Freelancer (write a blog, accountant, designer)

 - App creator (chatbots, social media apps)

-- Service based business (food delivery, cleaning, dog walking)
+- Service-based business (food delivery, cleaning, dog walking)

-- Consultant based business (wedding planner, life coach)
+- Consultant-based business (wedding planner, life coach)

 - Blogger (Product reviews, niche blog, magazine)

-- Vlogger (YouTube, Twitch)
+- Vlogger (start a YouTube channel, Twitch)

 - Flipper (domain name, website, house)